henrychoke/OpenBMC_Practice/exercises/ex2-virtual/README.md

   6. Now, the WebUI is also displaying the items correctly:
      <img width="1568" height="378" alt="webui" src="https://github.com/user-attachments/assets/29acf814-6915-4655-a640-76d3e8eba23c" />

 - Lastly, I added it to the systemd units and updated the Yocto recipe to include it in the image build, making it ready to use on startup.
-For further details, please refer to the [meta-henry](../../meta-henry) layer
+For further details, please refer to the [recipes-vambient](../../meta-henry/recipes-vambient)
   > In [v-ambient_git.bb](../../meta-henry/recipes-vambient/v-ambient/v-ambient_git.bb), due to the Yocto Whinlatter version (as specified in [layer.conf](../../meta-henry/conf/layer/conf)), source files can no longer be placed directly in `$WORKDIR` after compilation.
 Therefore, the subdir approach was implemented.